LBNLnext/EinR-Coding-Bootcamp/README.md

 The easiest way to run Python and Jupyter notebooks on your computer is through Anaconda.
 Anaconda is an open-source (free!)
 Python distribution platform.

-Click here to download [Anaconda Distribution (Python 3.9, 64-Bit Graphical Installer)](https://www.anaconda.com/products/distribution).
+Click here to download [Anaconda Distribution (Python 3.10, 64-Bit Graphical Installer)](https://www.anaconda.com/products/distribution).
 Make sure you are downloading the correct version for your operating system (Windows, Mac, or Linux).

+We recommend students to run notebooks locally on their computers by downloading Anaconda, but Anaconda now has a new feature where you can run notebooks in the cloud.
+Through the above linked website, you can click on 'Start Coding Now' instead of 'Download', create a free account, verify your email, then use their cloud interface.
+Note that interface uses JupyterLab, which is pretty similar but different to Jupyter Notebooks.
+Keep in mind that you still have to download the coding bootcamp materials from this repository, then upload it to the cloud.

 ## Running Jupyter Notebooks